hgershone01/collectionbuidlerdemo/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="Eligibility;Guiding Topics/Prompts/Ideas;About the Collection;About the About Page" %}

+## Eligibility

+Elibility for Tuna Time:

+- Self-indentifying transracial adoptee (identify as a different race from your adoptive parents)
+- 18 years of age or older
+{% include feature/image.html objectid="psychiana008" width="75" %}

+## Guiding Topics/Prompts/Ideas

+What hauntings have been present in your life?
+Where do you find home?
+How does your work relate to the legacy of other activisms by communities of color?

+{% include feature/card.html header="Tuna Time" text="Tuna Loves Sour Cream and Onion Chips" objectid="psychiana008" width="50" centered=true %}

 ## About the Collection